-Successful engineers aren't just problem solvers: they have creativity and imagination.
-With engineering courses in West Virginia from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
+It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
+With Sylvan's Engineering courses in West Virginia, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
 Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Your child will team up with a buddy to build, test and optimize various objects and structures every week, mastering critical 21st century STEM concepts (science, technology, engineering and math) along the way.
-After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!
+Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
+After all, there's no reason why learning can't be fun and engaging!

-Let's get creative!
-Our Engineering courses in West Virginia feature:
+Our Engineering courses in West Virginia focus on creativity, and also feature:

 - Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.

 - STEM-first learning: The modern world needs people with modern skills, so there's no better time for your child to start building a skill set fit for the 21st century.

 - Teamwork: Collaborative tasks help students learn how to work together and communicate more effectively.

 - Email updates: We'll send you an email after each session with photos and summaries, as well as a preview of upcoming projects.